-This small basilica, which I discovered almost by chance on my last trip to Rome, is a jewel located on Capitoline Hill, at the top of a staircase next to Piazza del Campidoglio where you can find the Capitoline Museums.
+This small basilica, which I discovered almost by chance on my last trip to Rome, is a jewel located at the top of the Capitoline Hill, at the top of a staircase next to Piazza del Campidoglio where the Capitoline Museums are located.

-The church is a mixture of Romanesque and Gothic architecture, with three impressive naves illuminated by an endless row of chandeliers that cast dazzling colored reflections throughout the interior.
+The church is a blend of Romanesque and Gothic architecture, with three impressive naves illuminated by an endless row of chandeliers that cast dazzling colored reflections throughout the interior.

-On the altar is the most important art piece of the church, a carving of the Child Jesus that, as the legend goes is carved in wood from an olive tree from the garden of Gethsemane.
-Here, according to the New Testament, Jesus prayed for the last time before being crucified.
+On the altar is the most important piece of art in the church, a carving of the Infant Jesus that according to legend is carved from the wood of an olive tree from the garden of Gethsemane, where, according to the New Testament, Jesus prayed for the last time before being crucified.